 For further reading:

 Senior Pass to National Parks: Your ticket to more than 2,000 federal recreation sites.
 Each pass covers entrance fees at national parks and national wildlife refuges as well as standard amenity fees at national forests and grasslands, and at lands managed by the Bureau of Land Management and Bureau of Reclamation.
 A pass covers entrance and standard amenity fees for a driver and all passengers in a personal vehicle at per vehicle fee areas (or up to four adults at sites that charge per person).
-The Senior Pass is $10 if you buy it in person at a park, $20 if you mail it in.
+The lifetime Senior Pass is $80, annual passes are available for $20.
+You can buy them in person or online.
 See Senior National Park Passes

 List of the National Parks